lalee826/gmkf_nbl_somatic/README.md

 Installation instructions for standalone Docker engine (recommended for Linux only) can be found here: https://docs.docker.com/engine/
 Installation instructions for Docker Desktop (Windows/Mac/Linux) can be found here: https://docs.docker.com/desktop/

-After installation, navigate to the directory where the Dockerfile is saved and create a Docker image with the following command
+After installation, navigate to the directory where the Dockerfile and helper shell script are saved and create a Docker image with the following command

  <code> docker build -t (image name) </code>